 Here’s the app in action:

 So after launching the site, so many things I realized for the first time.
 Let me start with the positive first:

 The twitter clone app gave me confidence as a newbie web developer.
 This is the first time I built a full stack web application without WordPress.
 I got lots of positive feedback for this project.

 I was taking the Node course from Wes Bos.
 The final chapter showed how to deploy the app on the internet.
 After learning it, I quickly built out this twitter clone app and put it out.

 I am especially fond of the design of the app.
 I did this design with vanilla CSS with the pug template engine.

-After a while all the profile pictures disappears.
+After a while, all the profile pictures disappear.
 This is probably because Heroku does not allow image hosting.
 My app also has some security flaws which I have to learn and implement into the next projects.

 After Twitter Clone

 After finishing the Node course (and the twitter clone) I took some break from Node.js.
 I went on and took another course for React.js.
 I spent some time learning React, as my end goal is to build web apps with the MERN stack (Mongo, Express, React & Node)

 I spent a few weeks with React, building a few small apps.
 Then lately I reunited again with Node.js.
 This time I am building apps with Node and React combined.